vrtbl/passerine/README.md

 Read our [Contribution Guide](https://github.com/vrtbl/passerine/blob/master/CONTRIBUTING.md) and join the [Discord server](https://discord.gg/yMhUyhw) to get started!

+If you'd like to contribute to the project but don't have much time to spare, consider [donating](https://www.patreon.com/slightknack).
+Thank you!

 ## Roadmap
 See the [Project Roadmap](https://github.com/vrtbl/passerine/projects/1) to get a feel for what's currently under development.